tholonia/iching_cli/book/v2/markdown/hexagram_07.md

 **Negotiation**: The hexagram represents the negotiation between containing structure (Earth) and fluid movement (Water).
 This creates organized flow within defined parameters. **Limitation**: Structure is provided by earth above, indicating that organization must serve larger purposes.
 The water below suggests that movement must be channeled effectively. **Contribution**: This pattern contributes to evolution by demonstrating how coordinated effort multiplies effectiveness.
 It shows how structure enables collective achievement.

 #### ***Tholon 3 of 32: "Unified Forces"***
-#### The *dynamic* path is creates "The Army" (7 <sub>*2*</sub>) and "Fellowship with Men" (13 <sub>*61*</sub>).
+#### This hexagram is within the *dynamic* path of "Unified Forces" formed by "The Army" (7䷆<sub>*2*</sub>) and "Fellowship with Men" (13䷌<sub>*61*</sub>).
 This pair-path explores the dynamics between collective strength and communal unity.
 The ascending path of Hexagram 7, The Army, represents the disciplined mobilization of resources and strategic unity to achieve a common goal.
 The descending path of Hexagram 13, Fellowship with Men, emphasizes the importance of open communication, shared vision, and mutual trust in maintaining harmony and achieving success.
 Together, they illustrate the balance between structured organization and cooperative fellowship.